public-law/readability/README.md

-# new-dale-chall-readability
+# The new Dale-Chall Readability Formula
-A fresh reimplementation of the New Dale-Chall readability formula.
+A fresh reimplementation of the formula.
 Created by referring to a paper copy of their most recent publication (Chall & Dale, 1995).